MicrosoftDocs/customer-insights/ci-docs/journeys/one-click-unsubscribe.md

   - enduser
 ---

-## One-click unsubscribe support for emails
+# One-click unsubscribe support for emails

 > [!IMPORTANT]
-> Google has clarified that senders that include an unsubscribe link in the email message will have until June 1st, 2024 to implement one-click unsubscribe in all commercial, promotional emails.
+> Google has clarified that senders that include an unsubscribe link in the email message will have until June 1st, 2024 to implement one-click unsubscribe in all commercial and promotional emails.
 >
 > Please refer to this FAQ from google for more up-to-date information [here](https://support.google.com/a/answer/14229414?sjid=761938282406717544-NC#zippy=%2Cdo-all-messages-require-one-click-unsubscribe)